MasterRO94/laravel-searchable/README.md

 ### Step 2: Service Provider

-If you not use laravel package **auto-discovery** you need to register the service provider, open `config/app.php` and, within the `providers` array, append:
+If you do not use laravel package **auto-discovery** you need to register the service provider, open `config/app.php` and, within the `providers` array, append:

 ```php
 MasterRO\Searchable\SearchableServiceProvider::class